WPCV/wpcv-tax-field-sync/README.md

 ## Setup

+### The Custom Field

+Create a Custom Field in CiviCRM which allows multiple values, e.g. an Alphanumeric Checkbox maps nicely to a Taxonomy, but other types should work too. *Do not* create any values.

+*Please note:* it seems that for some types of Custom Field [this commit](https://github.com/civicrm/civicrm-core/pull/23305/commits/04333740043a724d79867ab00412b48d6712b3de) is required.
+If you're on CiviCRM 5.58.0 or greater, you're fine.
+If not, you may need to patch CiviCRM to avoid fatal errors.

+### The Taxonomy

+Create a Custom Taxonomy in WordPress, either using a plugin or code. *Do not* create any terms.

+## Synchronisation

 There are two ways to create a sync relationship between a Taxonomy and a Custom Field.

 The first is to  add the following to `wp-config.php` or similar on your site: